julianlk522/julianlk.com/content/tech-qna.md

 #### Who maintains LSP servers and their networking needs?

-Code upkeep: that varies, though [Microsoft maintains many core implementations](https://microsoft.github.io/language-server-protocol/implementors/servers/).
+Code upkeep: that varies, though [Microsoft maintains a handful of core implementations](https://microsoft.github.io/language-server-protocol/implementors/servers/).

 Server hosting: servers generally run locally in a background process spawned by your editor / IDE, so no there is no remote networking involved.
 No, the maintainers are not collecting and selling your keystrokes to the NSA.